 Is flash-flood damage from a monsoon storm covered?

 Rising surface water from a flash flood is typically excluded under standard homeowners and requires a separate NFIP or private flood policy.
 Wind-driven rain entering through a damaged roof or window is usually covered.
-We document the entry vector so the adjuster can call coverage.

 My slab leak is intermittent.
 Is that covered?

 Yes, generally, if the cause is sudden-and-accidental rupture or pinhole failure.
 Long-term slow leaks treated as maintenance may be partially excluded.
-Carriers expect leak-detection scoping; we provide it as part of every slab job.

 Do you do after-hours work for Strip-area hotels and restaurants?

 Yes, with discreet exterior-access protocols and overnight scheduling to protect operations.
-We coordinate with property engineers and risk management on scope and timing.